-Over the last few weeks, I have found myself reaching for the new Pat McGrath Skin Fetish Sublime Perfection Foundation more and more frequently.
-Even though I have about 89365948 foundations already, this has become The One – whether it’s for a casual, barely thrown together face when I have just five minutes to spare or a buffed, polished, full-on-makeup look for a night out.
+Over the last few weeks, I have reached for the Pat McGrath foundation more and more frequently.
+Even though I have 89365948 foundations already, this has become The One—whether it’s for a casual, barely thrown-together face when I have just five minutes to spare or a buffed, polished, full-on makeup look for a night out.

-Which is slightly worrying, since a bottle clocks in at a cool $68.
-This may not make it the most expensive foundation I own – that’s Clé de Peau’s The Foundation at $270 – but it’s steep enough to have a refill sting the wallet.
+Which is slightly worrying since a bottle costs a cool $68.
+This may not make it the most expensive foundation I own—that’s Clé de Peau The Foundation at $270—but it’s steep enough to have a refill sting the wallet.

 Which is not surprising since it has been almost 25 years in the making, in the hands of Mother (that’s Pat McGrath for the uninitiated).

-This is partly down to the silky, serum-like consistency of the foundation.
-While this makes it a bit runny, it’s really easy to blend into a natural, satiny finish.
-There’s something called “diamond core powder technology” at work, which basically means the foundation pigments have a diamond shape, which allows light to reflect off them like… well… a diamond.
+There is “diamond core powder technology” at work, which means the foundation pigments have a diamond shape, allowing light to reflect off them like… well… a diamond.
 This is what gives skin that radiant glow, along with a slight blurring effect for an even-toned finish.

-The Skin Fetish Foundation has a light to medium coverage that’s easy to build up in layers.
+The Pat McGrath foundation has a light to medium coverage that’s easy to build up in layers.
 I start with one pump for my whole face and then add a bit more on areas that need extra help, like acne scars on the chin and redness around the nose.

-With one layer you can see some of the discoloration but with the second layer, they’re pretty much covered up.
-I don’t need a concealer with this foundation (also, Pat McGrath hasn’t made one yet – wonder why) but those with a lot of blemishes may want to look for something more high coverage.
+With one layer, you can see some of the discoloration, but with the second layer, it’s pretty much covered up.
+I don’t need a concealer with this foundation, but those with a lot of blemishes may want to look for something more high-coverage.

-Other things I love about Pat McGrath’s Skin Fetish Foundation?
-It feels lightweight, doesn’t stick to dry patches (I have combination skin), and doesn’t settle into pores.
+Other things I love about the Skin Fetish Foundation are that it feels lightweight, doesn’t stick to dry patches (I have combination skin), and doesn’t settle into pores.
 Neither does it slide off my oily T-zone, even under high humidity levels.

-What I wouldn’t comment upon are the skincare benefits – there’s a “Vita-Serum Complex”, which helps keep skin plump, nourished and wrinkle-free.
-Honestly, I am not a fan of skincare in makeup as we just won’t wear it consistently enough for the ingredients to have much effect.
+What I wouldn’t comment upon are the skincare benefits—there’s a “Vita-Serum Complex,” which is supposed to help keep skin plump, nourished, and wrinkle-free.
+Honestly, I am not a fan of skincare in makeup, as we won’t wear it consistently enough for the ingredients to have much effect.

-Speaking of skin though, Pat’s foundation is oil- and paraben-free, making it perfect for those who are acne-prone (like me!).
+Speaking of skin though, the Pat McGrath foundation is oil- and paraben-free, making it perfect for those who are acne-prone (like me!).
 And unlike most luxury foundations, it’s devoid of fragrance!

 Pat McGrath Skin Fetish Primer